Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 For additional information on well water testing, please see our Private Well Testing web page at www.iowadnr.gov/privatewelltesting and Private Wells In Karst web page at www.iowadnr.gov/karstcontamination.

 If so, you are located in a Karst area.
 Constructing and maintaining a well in Karst areas can be complicated.
-Wells finished in the shallow bedrock aquifers can contain high levels of nitrates and other chemicals that cause health concerns.
+Wells finished in the shallow aquifers can contain high levels of nitrates and other chemicals that may cause health concerns.

 The Iowa DNR has basic information that can help you understand how your well may interact with shallow groundwater in these areas.
 Please see our